 Archaeological Site of Panamá Viejo and Historic District of Panamá (1997)

-The Archaeological Site of Panamá Viejo and Historic District of Panamá represent the historic and cultural development of the city of Panamá.
+The Archaeological Site of Panamá Viejo and the Historic District of Panamá represent the historic and cultural development of the city of Panamá.
 Panamá Viejo is the archaeological site of the original Panama City, founded in 1519, and includes ruins of the cathedral, convents, and other structures.
 The Historic District of Panamá, known as Casco Viejo, developed after the destruction of Panamá Viejo by pirates.
 It features well-preserved colonial architecture, churches, and squares, reflecting a fusion of European, American, and Afro-Caribbean influences.
 The site is a testimony to the early colonial history, the Spanish Empire’s influence, and the development of trade routes.

 Darien National Park (1981)